-What did Avigdor Lieberman mean when he said to MK Talab el-Sana, “When I reach power, you’ll be the first person I deal with"?
+What did Avigdor Liberman mean when he said to MK Talab el-Sana, “When I reach power, you’ll be the first person I deal with"?

 What does this sentence allude to?
 It contains a number of statements, veiled but very interesting.
-Avigdor Lieberman truly believes that he will be the prime minister of Israel.
+Avigdor Liberman truly believes that he will be the prime minister of Israel.
 After all, he is already part of the "circle of power;" to be precise, he is one of the top figures in Netanyahu’s government — foreign minister.
-And still, even from the position of foreign minister, Lieberman doesn’t view himself as someone "in power.”
-Oh, no. For Lieberman, “power” means the prime minister’s seat.
+And still, even from the position of foreign minister, Liberman doesn’t view himself as someone "in power.”
+Oh, no. For Liberman, “power” means the prime minister’s seat.

 It’s not clear if we’ll see the realization of that wild spectacle — Liberman as prime minister — but one thing is already clear: this prime minister intends to “deal” with all sorts of people as soon as he takes the seat.
 He didn’t mean one person when he said, “I’ll deal with you first” to his Knesset colleague; he suggested that the list does not end with MK Talab el-Sana, but rather that he is the first of many.
 Perhaps the first among equals, but still, the first of many.